zeeshanmcp12/kubernetes/nodes.md

 - kubectl cluster-info
   - Output:
   - Kubernetes control plane is running at https://<ip>:<port>
+- kubectl describe node <node_name>
+  - This will show all information about node
+- kubectl get all

 - These commands works for Google Cloud platform to authenticate/authorize with gcp: